grahamwjohnson/KenazLBM/docs/index.md

-# Model Usage
+# A: Model Usage

-## Option 1: Running Command-line Interface with KenazLBM Models
+## A.1: Option 1 - Running Command-line Interface with KenazLBM Models

 The 'kenazlbm' package can now be used within the conda 'lbm_env' environment.